sonobe

 ie. , where is zero-padding to the next power of 2 length, and interpolates a (unique) polynomial from the vector

-The prover would generate a Groth16 proof over BN254 for this Decider Circuit, which can later be verified onchain in the EVM together with the KGZ commitments of check 7 and check 8.
+The prover would generate a Groth16 proof over BN254 for this Decider Circuit, which can later be verified onchain in the EVM together with the KZG commitments of check 7.1 and check 7.2.

 In this way, the final proof to be verified onchain would be: